home-assistant/home-assistant.io/source/_integrations/iss.markdown

 <div class='note warning'>

-If you enable "Show on map" when configurating this integration then the location attributes are named `latitude` and `longitude`.
+If you enable "Show on map" in the options for this integration then the location attributes are named `latitude` and `longitude`.
 The default name of the location attributes is `lat` and `long` to avoid showing them on the map.